IntentSoftware/docs/articles/how-to-guides/use-the-domain-designer/use-the-domain-designer.md

 ## Add a new Diagram

 On the tree-view located right of the screen, right click on the `Domain` package.
 Select `New Diagram`.
 Give it the name `Shapes Diagram`.
-Perform a multi-select on the `Shape`, `Triangle` and `Circle` Classes by left clicking on the diagram to the left and above where `Shape` is located and draw a selection box around those Classes and ensure that they highlight once you release the mouse cursor.
+Perform a box-select on the `Shape`, `Triangle` and `Circle` Classes by left clicking on the diagram to the left and above where `Shape` is located and draw a selection box around those Classes and ensure that they highlight once you release the mouse cursor.
 Right click on any of the selected items and select `Hide`.

 Now double-click on `Shapes Diagram` located in the tree-view on the right side of the screen to open that diagram.